Titantek/ada-outlier-datastory/content.md

 {: .box-note}
   The **shortest path** between two articles is given by the minimum number of links you must click to reach the desired article.

 This is well illustrated in the following plot.
 The longer the shortest path, the fewer finished paths there are!
 The longest shortest path for which we have finished paths is 7, for which we have only 17 games played.
-There is an increase with the shortest path of the porportion of players that did not go far enough anyway to reach the target, as they stopped before even reaching the shortest path length.
-As we could expect, the largest success rate occurs with a shortest path of 1 and decreases while the shortest path increases, except for a shortest path of 4 that where the success rate is slightly higher than for 3.
+There is an increase with the shortest path of the proportion of players that did not go far enough anyway to reach the target, as they stopped before even reaching the shortest path length.
+As we could expect, the largest success rate occurs with a shortest path of 1 and decreases while the shortest path increases.
+We find an exception for a shortest path of length 4, where the success rate is slightly higher than for a length of 3.
 However, the results should be taken precautionously due to the very different number of games played for each shortest path.

 <iframe src="/ada-outlier-datastory/assets/img/distrib_path_lengths_wrt_shortest_path.html"
 class="responsive-iframe" width="900px" height="550px" alt='distrib_path_lengths_wrt_shortest_path'></iframe>